moogacs/docs.buf.build/docs/tour/push-workspace-modules.md

 ## 14.2 Push the `paymentapis` Module {#push-the-paymentapis-module}

 You haven't made any changes to the `buf.build/googleapis/googleapis` module, so you don't need to push a new version of that module.
-However, you just introduced the `buf.build/$BUF_USER/paymentapis` module, so you need to create the `buf.build/$BUF_USER/paymentapis` repository:
+But you just introduced the `buf.build/$BUF_USER/paymentapis` module, so you need to create the `buf.build/$BUF_USER/paymentapis` repository: